 Udemy is a distance-learning platform that hosts thousands of courses on a variety of topics.
 Each class has features that help Udemy stand out from other sites.
 For example, you can see dozens of student reviews, see how many people completed the course, watch previews, and learn about the instructor before purchasing.

 This service has the most comprehensive library of jewelry-making courses, which is ideal if you want to compare your options.
 Some popular courses include Wire Wrapping for Beginners and Professional Pearl and Bead Stringing.
-The wire-wrapping course has been taken more than 5,000 times and includes nearly 900 reviews—most of them being positive.
+The wire-wrapping course has been taken more than 6,000 times and includes over 1,000 reviews—most of them being positive.

 To access these jewelry-making courses, you’ll need to sign up for a Udemy account and then purchase each course on an individual basis.
 The prices range from free to $100, and the classes often go on sale.
 If you are part of a business, you can apply for some membership options; for example, the Team plan for five to 20 users is $360 per person per year, and users get access to over 9,000 courses.

 Best for Trendy Jewelry: Creative Live

 Creative Live is another online-learning platform similar to Skillshare and Udemy.
 However, Creative Live focuses on creative coursework, such as photography, graphic design, and music.
 This company also has a growing library of jewelry-making courses, and there are currently 14 that you can browse.

 One thing you’ll notice about the online jewelry classes on Creative Live is the finished jewelry is very trendy.
 These courses highlight current jewelry styles and will teach you a broad range of skills, including metalsmithing, wireworking, and bezel setting.

 Each course on Creative Live is sold individually, and prices range from $8 to $50.
 If you intend to sign up for more than one class, look into the subscription options starting over $12 a month.